pypa/hatch/docs/config/build.md

 -----

-All build configuration is defined in the `tool.hatch.build` table.

 [Build targets](#build-targets) are defined as sections within `tool.hatch.build.targets`:

 ```toml config-example
 [tool.hatch.build.targets.<TARGET_NAME>]
 ```

+!!! tip
-For each build target you may override any of the defaults set in the top-level `tool.hatch.build` table.
+    Although not recommended, you may define global configuration in the `tool.hatch.build` table which targets may override.

 ## Build system